namshi/namshi.github.com/source/_posts/2014-06-04-developers-dont-write-code-they-write-essays.markdown

 the explanation, they all need to get straight to the point, making things explicit rather than implicit.

 Keep writing essays, no matter if in C, JavaScript or English.
+Just avoid COBOL.